bcdandurand/PSCG/README.md

 2) Dual updates are taken conditionally based on a proximal bundle method serious step condition, rather than unconditionally as in ADMM.

 A proof of optimal convergence under mild assumptions is developed in the above citation.
-PSCG has been applied to finding the optimal solution to the Lagrangian dual of a two-stage stochastic integer program.
+PSCG has been applied to finding the optimal solution to the Lagrangian dual of a two-stage stochastic mixed-integer program (SMIP) due to the Lagrangian relaxation of the non-anticipativity constraints.
+(In general, the optimal value computed is a lower bound to the optimal value of a SMIP assuming minimization.)
 PSCG is efficiently parallelizable using the scenario-wise decomposition of such problems.
 Each iteration only requires the solution of small scenario-specific subproblems and two MPI communications of the reduce-sum type.

 Currently, PSCG can only be applied to mixed-integer stochastic optimization problems in SMPS format.